-DJI Tello – In The Box
+Ryze Tello – In The Box

 Under the hood, the Tello has a 14 core Intel processor (the Movidius Myriad 2 VPU) which was last seen in the Spark and it is this that allows you to launch the drone from the palm of your hand – something that has been replicated in the Tello and that will very much appeal to younger users.
 In fact, according to the Amazon product page for the Tello the manufacturer has a minimum recommended age of just 8 years – although we advocate 14+ as with most other drones.

 The drone has a vision positioning system which keeps it safe from collision (more so than other drones at this price point anyway) and of course features auto take off and landing with users being able to just throw the drone out from their palms and it automatically taking flight.

-The flight and image stabilisation looks similar to that found on the Spark but the Tello does have a few aces up its sleeve too which we will cover in the camera section of this article.
+The flight and image stabilisation is similar to that found on the Spark but the Tello does have a few aces up its sleeve too which we will cover in the camera section of this article.

-The Tello is very much being pitched at young people and many are already coining it a toy drone – although that may be slightly underselling this lovely piece of tech at this stage.
+The Tello is very much being pitched at young people and many are already coining it a toy drone – although that may be slightly underselling for this lovely piece of tech at this stage.
 Nevertheless, it does feature some rolls and 8D flips that can be controlled simply by swiping on screen.

 In terms of flight range, you should expect to get around 100m for image transmission and the Tello combines the use of 2 antennas to ensure you have the most responsive and interference free flight possible.

 In addition to this, the Tello also has a piece of flight mapping software (known as Scratch) which will allow the user to easily plan a flight path and then execute it.
 Pretty neat and innovative stuff!
 This is a real pull for educational establishments and parents wanting to give their children the opportunity to learn simple coding in a fun way and really sets the Tello apart from anything else on the market.